 This comes thanks to it being a capable all-rounder thanks to a long lens with a 900mm focal length and aperture of f/6.92, allowing you to view both planets and deep space in great clarity.

 In addition, it looks to be pretty easy to set up and rather well-made with its aluminium tripod and generally metal construction.

 There's also plenty of adjustability with the Skywatcher Explorer 130M thanks to its clever multi-speed handset that can allow it to pan around and tack planets according to their RA and DEC coordinates, which is rather cool indeed, that comes courtesy of being an equatorially mounted telescope.

 Best Telescope For Enthusiasts - Celestron Powerseeker 127EQ

-The Celestron PowerSeeker 127EQ looks like a marvellous choice for enthusiasts out there who want a handy all-round offering, and actually, we'd go as far to say it's one of the best telescopes under 200 out there today.
+The Celestron PowerSeeker 127EQ looks like a marvellous choice for enthusiasts out there who want a handy all-round offering.

 First things first, you'll be getting a focal length of 1000mm which will provide you with plenty of opportunities to zoom in to view your favourite galaxies, and with a maximum usable magnification of 300x, you should be able to get nice and close if you want to.